Merkoba/Bone/README.md

 Boneless is meant as a tool to display websites without the overhead of tabs, decorations, and other interface elements that can make it bloaty.

+This is NOT meant as a browser.
+It's meant for displaying websites that don't change often in spare monitors/desktops.

 It supports up to 4 different websites displayed at the same time.

 It provides 16 different tiling layouts to choose from.